HaxeFlixel/flixel-docs/README.md

 	title: "Documentation Page"
 	```

-	Use Regular github flavoured markdown for the page.
+	Use Regular GitHub flavoured markdown for the page.
 	Note `title:` above is case sensitive.

 The markdown syntax used in the docs is the  [GitHub-Flavored-Markdown](https://help.github.com/articles/github-flavored-markdown), thus it's very convenient to directly edit the files via GitHub's web editor.